alanjyu/oasis_montaj_map_templates/README.md

 6. Enter the questions according to prompt.
 You can always change them later while editing the map.
 If you want to modify the template for the entire project, refer to *Modifying templates*.

 ## MAPPLOT Control files

 Files with .con extensions are MAPPLOT control files.
-They provide finer controls than simple template files.
-You can see the documentation [here](https://help.seequent.com/Oasis-montaj/9.9/en/Content/gxhelp/mapplot/mapplot_overview.htm?tocpath=Oasis%20montaj%7CWorkflow%7CAnalyse%20Data%7CEdit%20and%20Manipulate%20Maps%7CWork%20with%20Map%20Templates%7CFigure%20and%20Full%20Map%20Templates%20(MAPPLOT%20Template%20Manager)%7CMAPPLOT%20Topics%20and%20Command%20Reference%7C_____0).
+They provide slightly finer controls than templates.
+Read documentation [here](https://help.seequent.com/Oasis-montaj/9.9/en/Content/gxhelp/mapplot/mapplot_overview.htm?tocpath=Oasis%20montaj%7CWorkflow%7CAnalyse%20Data%7CEdit%20and%20Manipulate%20Maps%7CWork%20with%20Map%20Templates%7CFigure%20and%20Full%20Map%20Templates%20(MAPPLOT%20Template%20Manager)%7CMAPPLOT%20Topics%20and%20Command%20Reference%7C_____0).

 ## Map layer

 ### Displaying map layer data
-Map data are displayed into the predefined space (blue rectangles in template view).
-Click "Grind and Image" → "Display on Map…" → "Grid", and select your **.grd** file.
+Map data are to be displayed into the predefined space (blue rectangles in template view).

+1. Click "Grind and Image" → "Display on Map…" → "Grid".
+2. Select your **.grd** file.

 ### Adjusting coordinate size

-To change coordinate font size, click on the map layer, right-click → "Select all".
-Right-click again → "Text attributes".
-Here you can adjust font sizes.
+1. Click on the map layer, right-click → "Select all".

-**NOTE**: Template files do not have access to viable information from the map layer data, so you have to edit them manually as of now.
+2. Right-click again → "Text attributes", and adjust font sizes.

-Alternatively, if you wish to use MAPPLOT files, click "Map Tools" → "Base Map" → "MAPPLOT Control File..." and select **_basemap.con** in [MAPPLOT/](https://github.com/alanjyu/MontajTemplates/tree/main/MAPPLOT).
+Alternatively, if you wish to use MAPPLOT files:

+1. Click "Map Tools" → "Base Map" → "MAPPLOT Control File...".
+2. Select **_basemap.con** in [MAPPLOT/](https://github.com/alanjyu/MontajTemplates/tree/main/MAPPLOT).

 ### Colourbar

-Click "Grid and Image" → "Display on Map…" → "Colour Legend Map", and select the corresponding data layer.
-Click "Locate" and click on the map to select the location of the colourbar.
+1. Click "Grid and Image" → "Display on Map…" → "Colour Legend Bar...".
+2. Select the corresponding data layer.
+3. Click "Locate" and click on the map to select the location of the colourbar.
+4. To further adjust the colourbar, click "More".
+Two notable values are "Label decimals" and "Maximum bar height (mm)".
+For an A4 paper, the recommended value for maximum bar height is 80.

 ### Contouring

-You can click "Map Tools" → "Contour" and choose one of the contouring options.
-Choose "Contour" if you want finer controls.
+1. Click "Map Tools" → "Contour" and choose one of the contouring options.
+2. Choose "Contour" if you want finer controls.
+Select your input layer and parameters.

-Alternatively, if you wish to use MAPPLOT files, click "Map Tools" → "Contour" → "Have a control file".
-Select the grid file and cooresponding contouring parameters in [MAPPLOT/](https://github.com/alanjyu/MontajTemplates/tree/main/MAPPLOT) (**CVG.con**, **GI.con**, **IP.con**, **MF.con**, **RES.con**, and **TF.con**).
+Alternatively, if you wish to use MAPPLOT files:

+1. Click "Map Tools" → "Contour" → "Have control file".
+2. Select the grid file and cooresponding contouring method in [MAPPLOT/](https://github.com/alanjyu/MontajTemplates/tree/main/MAPPLOT) (**CVG.con**, **GI.con**, **IP.con**, **MF.con**, **RES.con**, and **TF.con**).
 These parameters are from the previously-made maps.

 ## Notes
 -	Vicinity map view.